felixlopz/hubrise-test-task/content/apps/app4/en/pull-catalog.md

 ---

-**IMPORTANT NOTE:** Pushing your HubRise catalog into App4 will erase the current menu on your App4 store.
+**IMPORTANT NOTE:** Pulling your HubRise catalog into App4 will erase the current menu on your App4 store.
 This action cannot be reverted.

 ---

 ## Information Sent to App4